Learn why leading HR professionals trust ekincare! Explore Now

 COVID-19 has forced organizations to re-evaluate their workplace wellness policies keeping employees' health & safety at the forefront.
 As per our recent survey on Employee Benefits, 8 in 10 organizations said they would re-evaluate their employee wellness policies post-COVID.

-In this webinar, our speakers Thrilok Abhishek - AVP, ekincare, and Sharad Verma - VP & CHRO, Iris Software Inc. focussed on helping organizations to revamp their employee well-being strategies by filling in the gaps.
+In this webinar, our speakers Thrilok Abhishek - AVP, ekincare, and Sharad Verma - VP & CHRO, Iris Software Inc. focused on helping organizations to revamp their employee well-being strategies by filling in the gaps.

 In this perspective, Mr. Sharad rightly said that this is a completely unprecedented situation where nobody saw it coming in this way.
-He also stated that although he has been part of some workshops where they simulated what would happen if there was a global pandemic situation and what kind of steps would they take in different stages of seriousness, they were more theoretical as no one ever thought that we would
+He also stated that although he has been part of some workshops where they simulated what would happen if there was a global pandemic situation and what kind of steps they would take in different stages of seriousness, they were more theoretical as no one ever thought that we would

 From a business perspective, it has meant to continuously keep in touch with your employees because everybody is working remotely and we have to be a caring employer.